 At the same time, Hong Kyung-sik, director of financial settlement at Korea’s central bank, once said that developed countries do not need CBDCs at all.
 Moreover, some economists are concerned that certain designs of CBDCs would not improve and might even worsen financial stability.

 However, some believe that CBDCs will play an important role for countries that want to be financially competitive.
 For example, Ripple CEO Brad Garlinghouse took to Twitter in May 2020 that “U.S. regulators: now is the time to step up and lean into digital currencies.
 Remaining complacent is actually setting us back, while China’s grip on both crypto and fiat payments becomes stronger.”

 Additionally, countries that have been testing the creation of a CBDC have come closer than ever to launch.
-Bank of China held several successful pilots of its digital yuan throughout 2020.
+With its digital yuan, commonly known as the e-RMB or the Digital Currency, Electronic Payment, China has progressed the most towards a fully-fledged CBDC of any major economy (DCEP).
 The Central Bank of The Bahamas became one of the first to fully launch a currency in a digital form with its “Sand Dollar” (a digital version of the Bahamian dollar).